bryanchen21/airbnb_analysis/README.md

 5. Results
 Results can be summarised as follows:
 a) London has the most listings compared to Paris, Amsterdam, Berlin and Madrid.
-In fact, it has more than Amsterdam, Berlin and Madrid combined, although London prices are in middle of the range.
+In fact, it has more listings than Amsterdam, Berlin and Madrid combined, although London prices are in the middle of the range.
 b) London prices for hotel rooms fluctuate between weekends and weekdays, with a 11% premium charged on weekdays.
 c) In London, top 10 boroughs with the most listings are from Inner London, and this constitutes over two thirds of total listings.
 d) Out of the top 10 boroughs with the best reviews, 8 are from Outer London.
 Westminster and Kensington & Chelsea, which charge the top 2 highest prices per night and are top 4 in most listings, are in the top 4 lowest scores.